Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 Scopes 1, 2 & 3 emissions

-Scope 1 emissions are direct resource use such as gas for heating and fuel used in business-owned vehicles.
+Scope 1 emissions are direct emissions from company owned resources.
+They’re resources that your business has control over and where the emissions are produced on site.
+Examples are gas for heating and fuel used in business-owned vehicles.

 Streamlined energy & carbon reporting (SECR)